alptugan/ofxTextSuite/README.md

 ofxTextSuite is an openFrameworks addon aims to ease the process of text creation and manipulation.

+> [!IMPORTANT]
+> The addon is still work in progress.
+I will add more examples showcasing new features.

 # Features
 - Fit text into a specific width and height area.
 - Set the text alignment left, right, center, and justified.